JonathanBowker/pseudonymisation-as-a-service/README.md

 # What is pseudonymisation?
 Pseudonymisation uses a form of encryption to translate identifiable personal data points to unique artificial identifiers - pseudonyms.
 It technique aims to de-link a person from personal data held under custodianship.
 This renders the data ‘pseudonymous’ within a specific use case, but beyond this use case the person can still be re-identified through clearly defined procedures and controls.
 This technique can applied to personal data as an acceptable security measure under GDPR to preventing linking personal data to the identity of the person to whom it belongs.

 Pseudonymised data can still be traced to the data subject but it requires external information to do so.
-All the personal data points still exist but through technically enforced separation and implicit and explicit linking mechanisms.
+The personal data points still exist but through technically enforced separation and explicit amd implicit linking functions.

 # What is profiling?
-GDPR refers to Profiling as a means “any form of automated processing of personal data consisting of the use of personal data to evaluate certain personal aspects relating to a natural person”.
+GDPR refers to Profiling as a means _“any form of automated processing of personal data consisting of the use of personal data to evaluate certain personal aspects relating to a natural person”_.

 Profiling can be used for predicting the data subject’s behaviour and can be a valuable tool for  direct or indirect marketing and analysis.
 GDPR protects data subjects from decisions based solely on automated processing (including profiling) when the processing has legal or similarly significant consequences for them.
 For example, it is prohibited to deny a request for service or product based on the automated processing of the information about the individual, since this results in significant (and potentially legal) consequences for that person.
 The right to object for data subjects in the GDPR explicitly mentions profiling.